thistehneisen/tobook/laravel/readme.md

  `https://www.apachefriends.org/index.html`
   or `http://www.easyphp.org/` or vagrant if you are advanced user.

+### PHP coding convention
+- PSR-2 `http://www.php-fig.org/psr/psr-2/` for L4 or framework specific
+convention.
+- For Sublime Text 3 user, try [Editor Config](http://editorconfig.org/)
+(a `.editorconfig` is already included in the repo).

 ### Configuration
 The site is using hostname-aware to detect environment.
 Please set your hostname to `dev` or add a new hostname to line 29 of `bootstrap/start.php`.